-Selsey Medical Practice Philosophy of Care
+Our Philosophy of Care

-This is very simple - every patient is entitled to receive the highest standard of care available.
+- This is very simple - every patient is entitled to receive the highest standard of care available.
 The doctors and staff wish to provide a friendly, efficient and personal service to all of our patients and we believe that in general we succeed.

-We are not complacent and constantly strive to improve the care that we offer, actively engaging in audit of our performance in order to improve both our clinical performance and the service that we provide.
+- We are not complacent and constantly strive to improve the care that we offer, actively engaging in audit of our performance in order to improve both our clinical performance and the service that we provide.
 The doctors and staff regularly attend educational courses to keep abreast of developments in care.

-Families, children and their problems are very important to the doctors and we believe that an understanding of these problems and relationships forms the basis of a good general practice.
+- Families, children and their problems are very important to the doctors and we believe that an understanding of these problems and relationships forms the basis of a good general practice.

 Our Mission Statement

-'We strive to provide the highest standard of care available; we work to empower our patients to manage their own health'
+- 'We strive to provide the highest standard of care available; we work to empower our patients to manage their own health'

-Our patient survey results are now available
+- Our latest patient survey Results are now available

 Your data matters - Find out how you can choose how the NHS uses your data here, or phone the direct helpline on 0300 3035678

 You can also use this form to update us on your preferred communication method and your record sharing preferences.

-(Site updated 11/12/2018)
+(Site updated 13/12/2019)